-Planning your holidays can be an exciting time thinking about lounging on a beach somewhere hot or even skiing or snowboarding, particularly with school holidays only a few weeks away.
+Planning your holidays can be an exciting time.
+You might be thinking about lounging on a beach somewhere hot or even skiing or snowboarding, particularly with school holidays only a few weeks away.

-The last think on your mind is getting ill or injured whilst you are on holiday and if this happens, it can be very upsetting and perhaps even leave you with lasting repercussions; but what if anything can you do?
+The last thing on your mind is getting ill or injured whilst you are on holiday.
+If this happens, it can be very upsetting and perhaps even leave you with lasting repercussions; but what if anything can you do?

 Most holiday accident claims can be dealt with on a No Win No Fee basis.

 In many cases a claim for a holiday accident or illness compensation can be made if the injury or illness occurred as a result of negligence or fault by another person, party or a business; and if the holiday was booked as a pre-arranged package holiday with at least two components such as transport and accommodation.

 It really does depend on the circumstances of the accident or illness whether you can make a claim for compensation or not and it is also worth remembering that other countries have their own rules about awarding compensation for personal injuries.
 Some countries allow smaller payments and some offer very limited compensation, even where injuries are severe.

 It is important, therefore, if you are injured in an accident on holiday which someone else is responsible for, or you become ill whilst you are away due to poor hygiene or handling of food in your hotel, that you discuss the circumstances of your accident and illness with a Personal Injury Solicitor.
 They should tell you whether you have the chance of claiming compensation for your illness or injury.

 - Trips and slips in the hotel or on resort property

 - Accidents in hotel rooms or holiday apartments

 - Accidents taking part in a sport such as water skiing